 If you looking for unique accommodation while travelling, check our AirBNB

 Gifts or Sweets rather than money

 Not many people carry loads of change around on them while travelling.
 When visiting some third world countries people asking for money can get a little overwhelming.
 Before we left for India we made beaded bangles which are typically South African.
 The beads are really inexpensive, they easy to make and are great gifts to friends we make along the way.
 We also carried a few sweets in our pockets and gave them to the kids instead of money and they were just as appreciative.

 Take extra passport photo’s

 Some countries like Vietnam and Cambodia require extra passport photos for your visa on arrival.
 If you don’t have one it can slow down the process, cost you more or may even deny you entry.
-Get extra passport photo’s done before you trip and store in a safe place.
+Get an extra passport photo’s done before your trip and store in a safe place.